zenorocha/wedocs/js/user-authentication.md

 ## 5. What's Next?

 * That's it!
-Now we're ready to authenticate users, which we'll cover in the [next section](./user-authentication.html).
+Now we're ready to save and retrive data in real-time, which we'll cover in the [next section](./realtime-database.html).